tensorleap/tensorleap/examples/optical_flow_raft/README.md

 In the Dashboard panel we can see the correlation of various metadata with the loss and FL metrics:

-- The focus of expnasion location vs. the loss (high error when taking turns)
+- The focus on expansion location vs. the loss (high error when taking turns)
 - Average Optical Flow magnitude vs. loss/Fl-metric
 - Subset Name vs. Loss
 - Amount of max pixels vs. loss (more pixels masked - higher error)